jm-rcc/hpc-docs/software/Miller.md

 # Miller
 ## Installed versions
  - miller/6.4.0  (version), (toolchain)
-### Description
-Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
+>Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON

 ## Homepage
 [https://miller.readthedocs.io/](https://miller.readthedocs.io/)